 The book, Movie-Star Portraits of the Forties, edited by John Kobal, has 163 strikingly beautiful black and white photos of many classic movie stars ranging from Ingrid Bergman to Humphrey Bogart among others.

-If you want to try this drawing exercise for yourself, you’ll need a similar type of book or some high-contrast black and white photos, some tracing paper, and your drawing pencils or charcoal.
+If you want to try this drawing exercise for yourself, you’ll need a similar type of book (or just some high-contrast black and white photos) some tracing paper, and your drawing pencils or charcoal.

-Start by opening up your book and looking for a photograph with plenty of light and shadow.
-(In this demonstration I’m using a photo of Gary Cooper.)
+Start by opening up your book and looking for a photograph with plenty of light and shadow, like the photo of Gary Cooper below.
 Once you’ve found it, lay a piece of tracing paper over your photo.

 Use a pencil or charcoal to trace the outline of the head, then look carefully and trace around all the different areas of shadow that you see within the face as well—even the very light ones.